Introduction

 Once registered, a subnet node can then manually or automatically activate its node on-chain, or it can register and activate by using the register_and_activate_subnet_nodefunction.

-The idle period is simply a grace period for the subnet to perform its validation mechanisms on the new subnet node before it can be included in the consensus.
+The idle period is a grace period, this period can be used for the subnet to perform its validation mechanisms on the new subnet node before it can be included in the consensus.

-After one successful validated epoch, the Idle classification will automatically upgrade to Included.
+After one successfully validated epoch, the Idle classification will automatically upgrade to Included.

 Permissions: